CSC207-UofT/course-project-purplemongoose/phase1/README.md

   - [kard-cli](https://github.com/CSC207-UofT/course-project-purplemongoose/tree/main/kard-CLI) - A separate project for the command line.
 This project needs `kard-server` to be running as it uses it as a back end and communicates with it using HTTP requests
   - [kard_project_test](https://github.com/CSC207-UofT/course-project-purplemongoose/tree/main/kard_project_test) - A mobile app for kard written in Flutter and Dart.
 This project also needs `kard-server` to be running since it relies on it as a backend and also uses HTTP to send requests.

 > Note that there is a directory called 'kard' which currently houses a work in progress re-tool or 'kard_project_test'.
 Please ignore it for phase 1 as it is very preliminarty.
-We ment to keep it on a branch, however due to a mistake in a push, it got merged to main.
+We meant to keep it on a branch, however due to a mistake in a push, it got merged to main.

 ## Description of Project Structure